TrilliantHealth/trilliant-data-science/libs/tabularasa/README.md

 finally ensures that your peers will have up-to-date data when they get a cache miss after pulling your code changes.

+Any derived table upstream of those you request to build with `datagen` will be auto-synced from the blob store prior to the build running, if available, saving you the wait time of re-building them needlessly in case they're not already in your working tree.

 If you'd like to better understand what you changed after any `tabularasa datagen` invocation before you commit the result, you can run `tabularasa data-diff`.
 By default, this diffs the data as versioned in the working tree against the data as versioned in the HEAD commit.
 If you've already committed, you can